 Cooper Fitch have been recruiting in Qatar since 1997.
-We are the recruitment agency of choice within the region, with our team of specialist recruitment consultants that focus in sourcing only the best talent in Accountancy & Finance jobs, Banking & Finance jobs, Property, Construction & Real Estate jobs, Manufacturing Engineering & Supply Chain jobs, Human Resource jobs, Technology jobs, Sales & Marketing jobs, Nationalisation jobs, Digital jobs, Legal jobs, VAT jobs and Tax Jobs.
+We are the recruitment agency of choice within the region, with our team of specialist recruitment consultants that focus in sourcing only the best talents in Accountancy & Finance jobs, Banking & Finance jobs, Property, Construction & Real Estate jobs, Manufacturing Engineering & Supply Chain jobs, Human Resource jobs, Technology jobs, Sales & Marketing jobs, Nationalisation jobs, Digital jobs, Legal jobs, VAT jobs and Tax Jobs.

-Please feel to reach out to the Cooper Fitch team for all your recruitment needs in the Qatar.
+Please feel to reach out to the Cooper Fitch team for all your recruitment needs in Qatar.

 Qatar has oil reserves of 15 billion barrels and gas fields that account for over 13% of the global resource.
 However, oil production will not remain at peak levels of half a million barrels per day, as oil fields are predicted to be mostly depleted by 2023.
 Large natural gas reserves have been located off Qatar’s coast and further phases of North Field gas development costing billions of dollars are in various stages.